sejori/Hackaranda-AcerAces/docs/default/Arboretum.md

 A bot that is random except it will always draw from its discard pile when possible.

 ## Draw Opponent
-A bot that is random except it will always draw from its opponent's discard pile when possible.
+A bot that is random except it will always draw from the opponent's discard pile when possible.

 ## Draw Most Common
 A bot that is random except it will try and draw a card of the same species as is most common in its